techidaily/site-win11-tips/source/_posts/how-to-recover-lost-downloads-in-chrome-on-your-windows-pc.md

 ## 5\.
 Clear Chrome Cache

  A piled-up cache may also impede your browser.
 Clearing the browser cache often resolves most browser issues.
 This may also fix problems with downloads.
 Need help clearing your cache?
-Our guide on[how to clear Chrome's cache and cookies](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) may assist.
+Our guide on [how to clear Chrome's cache and cookies](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) may assist.
 If clearing out the cache fails to help, try the next fix.

 ## 6\.
 Rule Out Extension Interference